 All 2018 Eagle Scouts are encouraged to attend for acknowledgement of their exceptional achievements.
 Parents, too!

 Location: Dakota High School

 Meet your District Committee Members and Commissioners between 6:30 and 7 PM during our Midway.

 S.T.E.M. activity during Midway–

-Our roundtable staffs have put together an exciting supplemental training program for February’s Roundtable.
+Our roundtable staffs have put together an exciting supplemental training program for March’s Roundtable.
 The leader-specific splits begin at 7 PM.

 Boy Scouts: More details to follow.